Kastuk/Stationeers-Creative-Freedom/README.md

 * Higher jetpack heightlimit

 ---
-Can change default build state and color of construction in Creative mode.
+Can change default build state and color of construction, when constructing things with AuthoringTool.
 Suit controls the construction parameters:
 * Pressure 50-61 for CustomColorIndex 0 (blue) - 11 (Purple).
 * Temperature 19-21 for CurrentBuildState -1 (destroyed) - 2 (completed frame).